robinssq/api-docs/docs/tagmerchant.rst

      - string
      - Required.
 The name of the product.

-   * - product_category
-     - string
-     - Optional.
-The `Google category`_ of the product.

-   * - product_brand
-     - string
-     - Optional.
-The brand of the product.

    * - product_price
      - float
      - Required.
 The price of the product.